Thanthonni: Plot

-His mother and uncle trick him into going to a de-addiction center, where he makes the owner and doctor drink.
+His mother and younger uncle trick him into going to a de-addiction center, where he makes the owner and doctor,a person who was against alcohol, drink.
 He says he doesn't need rehabilitation and will stop if his mother tells him so.

 In the jail, Nandan is beaten up by three rogues, leading to his hospitalization.
 He stops Kochukunju from retaliating.

-Helen, his fiancee and cousin urges him to tell all, where the flashback of the three rogues is revealed.
-One day when he met his dad he promises that he won't fail in front his family who hates him.
+One day, when Helen went to a wind mill area for some pictures there,the caretaker said that she cant do them without the permission of their owner and reveals that all the wind mill of that area is owned by a single person and she meets Kochukunju there,who is revealed to be the owner and she urges him to tell all, where the flashback of the three rogues is revealed and says how he met his father one day and promised that he won't fail in front his family who hates him.
 He goes to Dubai and works in a fish market where he met Nandan.
-They both becomes good friends.
+They both become good friends.
 One day, Kochukunju saves Hafees Ali Ibrahim who is a do-gooder for the people of Dubai from an accident and becomes his right hand, while his three sons are revealed to be the rogues.
 Bhai trusts him more than his sons, and he puts his wealth in Kochukunju's name, helped by his lawyer Anand Sharma.
 The sons kill the father and put the blame on Kochukunju, who is spared after proving his innocence.
 The sons get jailed.
 Kochukunju is waiting for the day they come out and he can hand them their property.
-But when they come out, they kills Anand and both Nandan and Kochukunju decide to kill them.
+But when they come out, they kill Anand and both Nandan and Kochukunju decide to kill them.
 Kochukunju goes to Dubai and kills them after a fight.
 Kochukunju then returns to Kerala.